 Welcome to our 14th Annual Berry Inter-school Equestrian Championship

 The success of every event depends on the willingness of its volunteers.
 Our Interschool Championship is hugely successful due to the many parents, members & friends of Berry Riding Club who are willing to lend a hand.
 Sincere thanks to these selfless people.

-Teams Managers are to collect rider numbers & competitor show bags from outside the Clubhouse between 7:15am to 8:30am
+Teams Managers are to collect rider numbers & competitor show bags from outside the Machinery Shed between 7:30am to 8:30am

 It is the responsibility of team managers to make note of their team winners for their school newsletters.